space-miner/lox-py/README.md

-working on making a lox interpreter in python
+working on a lox interpreter in python